⭐ Why are Row-Based Pages Important in Content SEO?

 📌 Examples of Row-Based Pages

-- Product comparison tables on e-commerce sites.
+- Product comparison tables on e-commerce sites that allow users to evaluate features side-by-side.

-- Data tables summarizing research findings.
+- Data tables summarizing research findings, making complex information more digestible.

-- Service listings with feature comparisons.
+- Service listings with feature comparisons, aiding potential customers in making informed decisions.

 ✅ Best Practices for Row-Based Pages